zeh-almeida/mublog/src/pages/en-us/posts/curriculum.md

 - Design and Implementation of a company-wide calendar event scheduler.
     - Using then-new .Net Core 3.1 and then-recently released Azure Functions v2, I was tasked to design and implement a calendar event system akin to MS Outlook with a cloud-first operation.

-    - The system needed to have a waiting queue when the participation quorum was full as well as e-mail notifications when event changed, queues moved, etc.
+    - The system improved Outllok's offering as it has a waiting queue when the participation quorum was full as well as e-mail notifications when event changed, queues moved, etc.

-    - The system had to work on IE11 and Chrome using the company’s Azure AD instance for logins.
+    - The system had to work on IE11 and Chrome using the company’s Azure AD instance for authorization and authentication.
 The application was written with React on the front-end.

 Main technologies: